Alejogb1/job-board/blog-data/how-to-label-images-for-image-classification-efficiently.md

 print ("dataset splitting is done")

 ```

 That script creates the folder "train" "val" and "test" and it moves the images based on the ratios provided by you

 If you want to dive deeper into image classification and stuff like active learning or weakly supervised learning check out "Deep Learning with Python" by François Chollet and the "Pattern Recognition and Machine Learning" book by Christopher Bishop those are the textbooks that have been my bible for the last few years those books will give you a very solid ground on the field.
 Also if you are into more advanced topics like active learning research papers are your best friend no really there is some amazing stuff out there.

-Alright that's about it I think I've covered the main points on labeling images for classification efficiently remember organization is key automation can help and if you get tired just take a break its important you don’t want to label a dog as a cat or worse a cat as a dog.
+that's about it I think I've covered the main points on labeling images for classification efficiently remember organization is key automation can help and if you get tired just take a break its important you don’t want to label a dog as a cat or worse a cat as a dog.
 Data labeling can be a very tedious task but it is a necessary one if you want to train a decent machine learning algorithm